pyrddlgym-project/pyRDDLGym/docs/jax.rst

 -------------------

 The recommended way to manage planner settings is to write a configuration file with all the necessary hyper-parameters.
-Below is the basic structure of a configuration file for straight-line planning:
+Below is a basic configuration file for straight-line planning:

 .. code-block:: shell